janosgyerik/articles/hacking-contest-lessons/level5.md

 and later elements provide additional state information that will subsequently be used to fully reconstruct the pickled data.

 Based on this info,
-we can create a custom object type that Pickler knows nothing about, and implement the `__reduce__` method to have the following properties:
+we can create a class,
+and implement the `__reduce__` method to have the following properties:

-- Return a tuple
+- Return a tuple.
-- The first item in the tuple should be a callable
+- The first item in the tuple should be a callable.
-- The second item should be a tuple of arguments for the callable
+- The second item should be a tuple of arguments for the callable.

 But what should be the callable and its arguments?
 Perhaps the Python equivalent of the shellcode we used in C programs?